poeik/frege-ls/README.md

 - Gradle 8.10
 - Java 17.0.9

-## Building and executing
+## Building

-Run `gradle shadowJar` to build a jar file and execute it with `java -jar ./build/libs/frege-lsp.jar`.
+Run `gradle installDist` to build a jar file and execute it with `./build/install/frege-lsp/bin/frege-lsp`.

 To see log outputs, add the path to an empty file to the `java -jar`-command.
 Follow the logs using `tail -f path/to/log/file`.

-If you run into stack overflows, consider to increase the max stack size using an `-Xss`-flag.

 ## Running the code